February is here, which means that it is time for everyone’s favorite Hallmark holiday, Valentine’s Day.

 Franklin Park Conservatory is hardly an unknown date location.
 In fact, it’s one of the best places to go for a date in the city.
 But on the off chance that you haven’t already thought of it, I thought I would include it.

 Their Valentine’s celebration is going to be amazing.
 Enjoy wine, chocolates, live music, perfectly regulated temperatures, and tons of beautiful plant life.
-This event is 21+ and they offer two separate packages.
+This event is 21+ and they offer a few different packages.

 For $20 per person, you can enjoy three wine and chocolate pairings.
 For $30 per person, you can upgrade to the deluxe package and get six wine and chocolate pairings, as well as a keepsake wine glass.
 Reservations are encouraged.
 The evening will go from 5 p.m. to 9 p.m. on Valentine’s Day.
+If you want to get super fancy, you can upgrade your evening with an additional package that includes two tickets to the event, plus a night’s stay for two at Hotel LeVeque and breakfast at The Keep!
 For more info, please click here.

 Capture that old-world romance by heading to the theatre

 I know it’s pretty close to dinner and movie, but there’s something so romantic about seeing a stage show.
-Columbus has plenty of options for a night at the theatre, but my recommendation is Daddy Long Legs at the Riffe Center.
+Columbus has plenty of options for a night at the theatre, and the show this city won’t stop talking about is Hamilton.
+Now, tickets for Hamilton aren’t exactly easy to get, but if you’re willing to drop the $$$, you can probably find some.